liberland/docs/blockchain/for-citizens/onboarding.md

 6. After this, it usually takes approximately one day for the Ministry of Interior to confirm your on-chain identity and transfer your merits.

 {% hint style="info" %}
-Please wait patiently for the on-chain identity and transfer process to be completed, as it is a manual process at this time.
+Please wait for the on-chain identity and transfer process to be completed, as it is a manual process at this time.
 {% endhint %}